12 Professional 3-Star Quality Ping Pong Balls

 In the 1950s, a sandwich or sponge rubber was created and placed on ping pong paddles.
 While the concept of “spin” already existed in the game, a more defensive style of play was far more common.
 The new style of paddles gave expert players more control over the ball.
 The International Tabletop Tennis Federation stepped in quickly to regulate the thickness of the rubber used in paddles to standardize its effects and prevent an unfair advantage.

-12 Professional 3 Star Quality Ping Pong Balls
+12 Professional 3 Star Quality Ping Pong Balls for 2023

 At the same time, Russian communist authorities did what they could to suppress the popularity of the sport.
 At the time, Stalin’s regime did what they could to promote team sports – something more aligned with an ideology that frowned upon individualism.